The Walter and Liesel Schwab Charitable Trust

 - Application Period: Opens in spring, typically closes in early June

-- Decision Timeline: Interviews held June/July, outcomes by end of August
+- Decision Timeline: Interviews held June/July, outcomes communicated within two weeks of interview

 Additional Named Scholarships (managed by the trust):

-- Adi and Isca Wittenberg Scholarship: Mental health-related degrees (mental health nursing, psychology, social work)
+- Adi and Isca Wittenberg Scholarship: Mental health-related degrees including mental health nursing, psychology, or social work (home tuition fees and associated study costs, age 30 or younger)

-- Jane Goodman Charitable Trust Scholarship: Dentistry degree (covers home tuition fees and study costs)
+- Jane Goodman Charitable Trust Scholarship: Dentistry degree (home tuition fees and associated study costs, age 28 or younger)

 Priority Areas